What is Epilepsy?

 Mechanism working in the brain to produce focal-onset-seizures is traveling of focal interictal epileptiform spike or wave in a wrong way.
 This charge of electrical impulse travels in a single cortical neuron through PDS (paroxysmal depolarization shift) process.

-In epilepsy when the visual area of cortex show derangement then epileptic attack involves visual instability.
+In epilepsy when the visual area of the cortex show derangement then epileptic attack involves visual instability.

-In epilepsy when or pharyngeal area( i.e. mouth, jaw, tongue) of cortex show derangement then epileptic attack shows sudden changes in these organs as clenched teeth, or twisting of the tongue, or salivation excessive.
+In epilepsy, when or pharyngeal area( i.e. mouth, jaw, tongue) of the cortex shows derangement then an epileptic attack shows sudden changes in these organs as clenched teeth, twisting of the tongue, or salivation excessive.

-In cases of generalized seizures, the mechanism of traveling of defected impulse is the same but in this type of epilepsy multiple areas of the cortex are involved at a time and patient reflects multiple body deficits during an attack.
+In cases of generalized seizures, the mechanism of travelling of defective impulses is the same but in this type of epilepsy multiple areas of the cortex are involved at a time and the patient reflects multiple body deficits during an attack.

-Defected impulses travel through multiple cortical neurons and whichever the neuron is involved that particular part is deranged.
+Defected impulses travel through multiple cortical neurons and whichever neuron is involved in that particular part is deranged.

 Who is more prone to get affected with Epilepsy?

 Epileptic attacks can occur at any age group.
-Age group can involve from newborn infant to an old age person.
+The age group can involve from newborn infant to an old age person.
 Any age group and any gender can suffer from this disorder.

 Epilepsy is prevalent in 1 out of 100 persons.